toa-io/toa/extensions/exposition/documentation/vary.md

 The `language` embedding substitutes the most matching language code based on the `accept-language` request header and a list of supported languages defined by the `vary:languages` directive, and also adds `accept-language` to the `vary` HTTP response header value.
+If neither of the supported languages matches, the first supported language is used.

 ### Raw header values